Left Logo

 The reason they are crucial to understand—when oaths are abandoned, we are in trouble.
 Big time.
 When a leader hoodwinks citizens, we wither and die as a people.
 We feel anxious.
 We know we are living in uneasy times.
 The tree of humanity loses its vitality.
 Our country teeters without a moral compass.
 As social promises are broken we lose trust in the system.
 Those that break them shrink into little more than moving forms of dust—no matter the suit, the lapel pin, or the seat on Air Force One.
 A broken oath hollows a person from the inside out, leaving only the outline of what they once claimed to be.
 The promise broken—the tree must either surge forth new taproots or perish.

-We simply cannot afford to elect or retain leaders that disavow their committment to our Constitution.
-Oaths cannnot be merely mumbled sounds ushered forth from between lips.
+We simply cannot afford to elect or retain leaders that disavow their commitment to our Constitution.
+Oaths cannot be merely mumbled sounds ushered forth from between lips.
 We need leaders that we can hold accountable, not those that dodge behind smokescreens of lies and unending rows of lawyers.

 Abiding by our oaths, promises, and treaties is the fertile ground from which America can grow a new world—a world so vibrant that even the Garden of Eden looks like it could use a bush hog.
 We are not talking about returning to some imagined past or making America great again.
 When we honor our word, choose leaders who do the same, and hold one another to the standard of shared responsibility, America does more than improve itself—it becomes a force that makes the world better than it has ever been, and better than we can yet imagine.